Chiesa injury only adds to Juventus' transfer problems ahead of daunting Supercoppa showdown with Inter

 Nobody is quite sure how the Tuscan will line his players up against Inter, though – not least because he will have to make do without some key men.

-Neither Alex Sandro nor Leonardo Bonucci are 100 per cent match fit, Juan Cuadrado and De Ligt are both suspended, while Wojciech Szczesny has not yet secured his Covid-19 Green Pass.
+Neither Alex Sandro nor Leonardo Bonucci are 100 per cent match fit, Danilo is injured, Juan Cuadrado and De Ligt are both suspended, while Wojciech Szczesny has not yet secured his Covid-19 Green Pass.

 Of greater significance, though, is the absence of Federico Chiesa.